Protected areas#

 Several issues affected the reporting, causing redundancies and inconsistencies:

-In all cases, the association between the WFD ProtectedArea and one or more WFD water bodies is not reported (e.g. for the Natura 2000 protected sites) or was an optional attribute (e.g. bathing waters,sensitive areas, etc).
-Therefore, the association between the protected area and the water body was requested again in the WFD descriptive data – creating redundancies and potential inconsistencies due to the different reporting timelines.
+Therefore, the association between the protected area and the water body was requested again in the WFD descriptive data reporting.
+This approach created redundancies and potential inconsistencies due to the different reporting timelines.

 |---|---|